SimpleSamples/docs/docs/framework/wpf/data/data-binding-overview.md

  To recapitulate some of the concepts discussed in the previous sections, you establish a binding using the <xref:System.Windows.Data.Binding> object, and each binding usually has four components: binding target, target property, binding source, and a path to the source value to use.
 This section discusses how to set up a binding.

- Consider the following example, in which the binding source object is a class named *MyData* that is defined in the *SDKSample* namespace.
-For demonstration purposes, *MyData* class has a string property named *ColorName*, of which the value is set to "Red".
+ Consider the example in which the binding source object is a class named *MyData* defined in the *SDKSample* namespace.
+For demonstration purposes, the *MyData* class has a string property named *ColorName*, of which the value is set to "Red".
 Thus, this example generates a button with a red background.

  [!code-xaml[BindNonTextProperty#1](../../../../samples/snippets/csharp/VS_Snippets_Wpf/BindNonTextProperty/CS/Page1.xaml#1)]

 For more details on the binding declaration syntax and for examples of how to set up a binding in code, see [Binding Declarations Overview](../../../../docs/framework/wpf/data/binding-declarations-overview.md).

- If we apply this example to our basic diagram, the resulting figure looks like the following.
+ If we apply this example to our basic diagram, the resulting figure looks as in the following.
 This is a <xref:System.Windows.Data.BindingMode.OneWay> binding because the Background property supports <xref:System.Windows.Data.BindingMode.OneWay> binding by default.

  ![Data binding diagram](../../../../docs/framework/wpf/data/media/databindingbuttonbackgroundexample.png "DataBindingButtonBackgroundExample")